 If you wish to attach the back, I’d rig up a support board behind the back that attaches to both arms.

-5. Cut 2×4 chunks to fit, then attach into place with screws.
+5. Cut 2×4 chunks to fit inside the pallet seat opening, then attach into place with screws.

-Before the seat pallet was attached to the foot posts, it was reinforced with small cuts of 2x4s.
+Before the seat pallet was attached to the foot posts, the inside of the pallet was reinforced with small cuts of 2x4s to fit.

-The small reinforcements give the legs something more to grab onto.
+The small reinforcements give the back and front legs something more to grab onto.

 6. Determine the height of your seat.